m-zohaib-khan/apnacolloge-demo/README.md

 # apnacolloge-demo
-this is my first repository
+this is my first repository.
+Author - Zohaib Khan